-Illinois tenants residing outside of Cook County may be eligible to receive CBRAP assistance if:
+Illinois tenants may be eligible to receive CBRAP assistance if:

 -They have a pending eviction due to nonpayment.
 A court-summons document will be required.

--The household lives in Illinois (not available to residents of Cook County, unless they live within the city of Chicago) and rents their home as their primary residence.
+-The household lives in Illinois and rents their home as their primary residence.

 -The household experienced a financial hardship, including a loss of income or increased expenses, due to the COVID-19 pandemic.

-No, CBRAP assistance is available to all eligible renters in Illinois (outside of Cook County) regardless of immigration status.
+No, CBRAP assistance is available to all eligible renters in Illinois regardless of immigration status.
 CBRAP assistance is not a “public charge” benefit.

 Yes.
-If your tenant is an Illinois resident living outside of Cook County and rents the unit as their primary residence, they may be eligible for CBRAP assistance.
+If your tenant is an Illinois resident and rents the unit as their primary residence, they may be eligible for CBRAP assistance.

 Yes.
 Tenants may be eligible for CBRAP assistance provided they rent their own unit and are not members of the housing provider’s household.